jackdeterman/Power_Outage_Economic_Analysis/README.md

 With this in mind, we will conduct a permutation test, using the ANOVA F-statistic as our test-statistic, and comparing our simulated tests with our observed statistic.

-### Permutation Test

 __Simulated__
 Below is a histogram representing the results of 1000 simulated F-Statistics under the Null Hypothesis
 <iframe src="assets/simulated_f_statistic.html" width="800" height="600" frameborder="0"></iframe>

-For this hypothesis test, it is appropriate to use 0.005 as the significance level.
-As we are handling complicated data that relates to important economic factors, we must be certain that inequities exist in order to justify acting on them or investigating them further.

 __Conclusion__
-With this p-value, we reject the null hypothesis.
+With a p-value of 0, we reject the null hypothesis.
 We conclude that the economic well-being of a state, as measured by its GSP relative of the GDP of the United States, likely impacts the duration of the state's major power outages.
 - This does not tell us about the true cause of lengthier power outages.

 ___